coryknight/plm-jar-builder/PLM-Jar-Builder/Docs/Find-MatriculationNumber.md

 ```

 ## DESCRIPTION
-The "Find-MatriculationNumber" cmdlet searches an exercise root path for files matching the jar file regular expression, then extracts and included matriculation numbers.
+The "Find-MatriculationNumber" cmdlet searches an exercise root path for files matching the jar file regular expression, then extracts included matriculation numbers.

 ## EXAMPLES